CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 At a high level, in previous versions of ChemDataExtractor, the :class:`~chemdataextractor.doc.document.Document` class and each of its subelements (e.g. :class:`~chemdataextractor.doc.text.Paragraph` or :class:`~chemdataextractor.doc.text.Sentence`) had a list of parsers.
 These parsers each had an associated model which they were parsing for.
 When these parsers found a sentence (or table cell) that contained the requisite elements, it would create a :class:`~chemdataextractor.doc.text.Compound` and the property would be associated to this instance of a compound.

-The new structure changes this hierarchy slightly.
-The :class:`~chemdataextractor.doc.document.Document` class and its subelements now own models that the documents should look for.
+The new structure changes this hierarchy significantly.
+The :class:`~chemdataextractor.doc.document.Document` class and its subelements now own the models that they should look for.
 Each model contains a list of parsers that can be used for parsing different types of elements (e.g. :class:`~chemdataextractor.doc.text.Sentence` or :class:`~chemdataextractor.doc.table_new.Table`) to extract the model.
-At the appropriate timings, the elements will call the appropriate parsers in the model.
+At the appropriate timings, the elements will call the appropriate parsers in the models.

 This new structure has several advantages:

 - You no longer has to search for the appropriate classes for parsing.
 You don't need to find :class:`~chemdataextractor.parse.mp_new.MpParser` and :class:`~chemdataextractor.parse.table.MpTableParser` and assign them as parsers to :class:`~chemdataextractor.doc.text.Sentence` s and :class:`~chemdataextractor.doc.table_new.Table` s respectively to extract a :class:`~chemdataextractor.model.model.MeltingPoint`.
-With the new structure, one just passes in a list, :python:`[MeltingPoint, Compound]`, to document, and the appropriate parsers are automatically used.
+With the new structure, you just pass in a list, :python:`[MeltingPoint, Compound]`, to document, and the appropriate parsers are automatically used.

 - The new structure is far safer, that is, it is impossible to use a parser meant for tables on a sentence and a parser meant for sentences on tables.